GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 * Users must then set the password for the System Account.
 * After the above step is successfully completed, users will see a new section for retrieving the API Key.
 Users must enter the password to retrieve this value.

-System Accounts must satisfy the following criteria to successfully utilize the Subaward Reporting Public API:
+System Accounts must satisfy the following criteria to successfully utilize the Acquisition Subaward Reporting Public API:

 * System Information Unique System ID: The System Account ID
 * Security Information - IP Address: List all the IP Addresses that the System invokes the API from.